metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-how-to-guides/01-my-first-candy-machine-part2.md

     }
 ```

-3. Guard specific checks: We'll also add some checks for the
+3. Guard specific checks: We'll also add some checks to see if one of the guards forbids the user to mint.
+In this Guide it is explained how to do it for the three Guards `MintLimit`, `SolPayment` and `StartDate`, the example on GitHub contains info for all the guards.

 </div>
 </AccordionItem>
 </Accordion>